Catallactic/catallactic-site/docs/whitepaper.md

 ### 4.4.
 Distribution

 Distribution is the process of handling over new CryptoCommodity units.
-There are 2 targets of distribution:

-- genesis distribution, which refers to token units initially premined to launch the system.
-Includes funding round investors, team and collaborators, liquidty pools and reserves

-- ongoing distribution, which refers to token units ditributed during the system operation, with operation or marketing purposes.

 #### 4.4.1.
-Premined Tokens vs Fair Launch
+Fair Launch

+No premined tokens for funding or project

 #### 4.4.2.
-Ongoing Distribution Mechanism
+Marketing

 There are several distribution schemes that can be applied in different stages of a CryptoCommodity:

-- Rewards on Community Activity

-- Airdrops
+- Airdrops.
+The main purpose of airdrops is to kick-start the creation of a community of token-holders before or together with the ICO, or to boost the network effects of already created networks.
+Airdrops are used for marketing purposes; to raise awareness of a new token; drive more participants to the issuance; but also reward existing participants/token-holders for their loyalty, their active engagement in the network or for bulk purchases.
+[45]

 - Giveaway

 Is probably up to the issuer the selection of the distribution mechanims that he wants to provide but we should acomplish a full database of use cases and recommendations.

 #### 4.4.3.
+Commodity Purchases

+- Tokens must be purchasesd by consumers

+#### 4.4.4.
 Wealth Distribution

 whales gini

-#### 4.4.4.
+#### 4.4.5.
 Considerations for Distribution

 An important reuirement to distribute tokens in a jurisdiction is that there should not be rules preventing currency utilities, e.g. the CryptoCommodity must be allowed as a <b>payment method</b>, if this utility is going to be provided.